adocasts/transcoder/README.md

 MacOS desktop application that transcodes a queue of video files into an HLS streamable playlist consisting of video segments for the desired resolutions.

-For the output destination selected, each video's transcoded playlist will be placed inside a folder named after the file.
+For the output destination selected, when the output id option is deselected each video's transcoded playlist will be placed inside a folder named after the file.
+When the output id option is selected, each video will be placed inside a folder named with a unique id.
 For each playlist, the resolution segments will be placed in a subfolder named for the resolution.

 For example, if the video is called `adonisjs-quick-tip.mp4` and the resolutions 2160p and 1080p are selected, the output will look as such: